-With myriads of shapes, styles and prices, how do you find the right sleeping bags for your family camping trip?
+With myriads of shapes, styles, and prices, how do you find the right sleeping bags for your family camping trip?
 Choosing a sleeping system for camping can feel overwhelming once you see all your options.
 However, fear not!
-We are breaking down the basics of sleeping bags for you to help you choose the best sleeping bags for your needs.
+We are breaking down the basics of sleeping bags for you to help you choose a sleeping bag that is right for your needs.

 Sleep Systems for Camping

 Sleep what?
 If you are just becoming interested in camping, you’ve probably noticed a million different camping products out there.
 You can find camping pillows, bivys, camping pads, camping quilts, and a variety of sleeping bags, but do you need all of that stuff?
 Probably not.